 Internal Walls

 Repair Category 1

-Notes Cracked/damaged plaster finishes can be repaired prior to redecorating.
+Notes Cracked plaster finishes can be repaired prior to redecorating.

 Floors including Sub-floors

-Repair Category 1
+Repair Category

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-Sections of flooring are loose and uneven.
+Notes Damaged floor tiling is evident to the utility room.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.